What is DeviceNet?

 Why choose Pacer Group?

-With over forty years in the marine industry, Pacer has earned the reputation as an industry leader.
+With over forty years in the marine industry, Pacer Group has earned a reputation as an industry leader.
 After so much time in the industry, we have mastered our craft.
 Through testing, refining, and perfecting, we have created a catalog of the highest quality parts available as well as made a name for ourselves throughout multiple industries around the world.
-Some of the largest boat builders in the world turn to Pacer for their electrical solutions.
+Some of the largest boat builders in the world turn to Pacer Group for their electrical solutions.
 They do this because they know they can trust us and our products.
 When you see Pacer on your products, you know that you have quality.